First U.S. death from coronavirus reported

 "When I spoke to Vice President Pence, I urged him to approve New York State's Coronavirus test — we just received word that our test has been approved by the FDA," Cuomo said.
 "This approval will expedite wait time and improve New York's ability to more effectively manage the Coronavirus situation as it unfolds."

-On Saturday, the Nassau County Health Department reported that 74 people were being monitored daily and in voluntary self-isolation, down from 79 on Thursday.
+On Saturday, the Nassau County Health Department reported that 74 people were being monitored daily and in voluntary self-isolation, up from 71 reported a day earlier.
 On Friday, the Suffolk Health Department said 21 people there were in home isolation, down from 30 on Thursday.

 There are no confirmed COVID-19 cases in New York State, though one person is under investigation in New York City.